Une Cenerentola

 A lavish highpoint of classical oratorio, The Creation also stands out for its glimpses of fledgling pre-romanticism.

-Bertrand Chamayou and the Belcea Quartet bring their close musical relationship to a Prokofiev-Franck programme.
+Bertrand Chamayou and the Belcea Quartet bring their close musical relationship to a Schubert-Franck programme.

 Julia Lezhneva and Carlo Vistoli, the established new generation of singers, bring us an exceptional programme.